Coachella postponed for the third time in twelve months | NME

-The Coachella Valley Music and Arts Festival‘s April dates will not proceed, as organisers look to find yet another timeslot at which the festival could take place.
+The Coachella Valley Music and Arts Festival will not go ahead in April 2021.

-Dr. Cameron Kaiser, the public health officer in charge of the county in which Coachella is held, made the announcement today (January 29).
+Dr. Cameron Kaiser, the public health officer in charge of Riverside County, where Coachella is held, made the announcement today (January 29).
 Dr. Kaiser signed a public health order cancelling the festival, citing the ongoing coronavirus pandemic.

 Due to the pandemic, Public Health Officer Dr. Cameron Kaiser today (Jan.
 29) signed a public health order canceling Coachella Valley Music and Arts, Stagecoach Country Music festivals planned for April 2021.
 We look forward to when the events may return. https://t.co/YAIn8uTea9